 Performance: Carbon emissions from aircraft on the ground and during departure reduced from 1,220,069 tonnes in 2012 to 1,208,146 tonnes in 2013

 Maintain Level 3 accreditation from Airport Council International annually

 Performance: Airport Carbon Accreditation Scheme Maintained for 3 years running (from 2012)

 90% of actions in the climate change adaptation risk matrix on track or complete annually

 Performance: New commitment to be reported for 2014

 Key for performance as at January 2014

 - Behind progress

 - On track

-For more information on our approach to managing Climate Change at Heathrow see;
+For more information on our approach to managing Climate Change and its impacts at Heathrow see;

 Our collaborative work with http://www.sustainableaviation.co.uk/